Department and Program Descriptions

 SPANISH

 Want to study Spanish?
 Curious about going abroad, or becoming a major?
-Whether you are exploring Spanish for the first time, plan to major in Spanish, want to earn a formal Certificate in Spanish, or hope to study abroad in Mexico, Costa Rica, Spain, or Guatemala, we invite you to explore our courses and meet our faculty.
+Whether you are exploring Spanish for the first time, plan to major in Spanish, want to earn a formal Certificate in Spanish, or hope to study abroad in any Spanish-speaking country, we invite you to explore our courses and meet our faculty.
 All courses explore historical and political contexts, and provide both theoretical and cultural frames of reference.
 Students can thus explore a vast range of disciplines, periods, genres and cultures in the small, student-centered classes for which Williams is known.
 Our graduates have gone on to secure prestigious Fulbright grants in Latin America and Spain, and many use their linguistic and cultural training in careers as diverse as law, healthcare, journalism, labor and community organizing, and higher education.

 For more on Spanish Studies at Williams, see: https://spanish.williams.edu/